74c5/ufed-blog-project/readme.md

 - generally more consistent styling, etc.
     - this isn't a production design, just me playing with various ideas.
     - e.g heading sizes and styles are not consistent or unified across multiple pages.
+- some way to order/filter cards on home screen
+- post featured section has scroll function in vertical mode so that page length is not stretched by it.

 # Personal "Learnings"